dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           <!-- Form Header -->
           <h1 class="header-2">
-            If you are interested in adopting one of our kittens please fill out the form
+           Adoption Form
           </h1>

+<p> If you are interested in adopting one of our kittens please fill out
+            the form below</p>
         <!-- form -->
         <div class="form-container">
           <form action="https://submit-form.com/AqUcFuf1